-During the 2020-2021 school year we saw a significant drop in state assessment data, however this year shows that our data is back to pre-covid data, and we even increased in all grade levels in ELA and Math from the previous year.
+Since the 2020-2021 school year, our GMA scores have increased each year and have begun to surpass pre-covid scores.
+We have even increased in all grade levels in ELA and Math in the past two years.

 IDEA - Special Education, Economically Disadvantaged Children, and English Learners.